Dousman Stagecoach Inn Museum Gardens

 The Prairie Gardens

 Native plants were planted on the east side of the property.
 These plants are representative of the fields that covered the undeveloped lands in the Elmbrook area.
 The prairie starts its bloom in June and continues through October with peak bloom in July-August depending on the rain and sun.
-While the forbs and grasses are only at ground level in the spring, they reach over six feet tall in late summer.
+While the flowers and grasses are only at ground level in the spring, they reach over six feet tall in late summer.

 Herb and Kitchen Garden